arturadams/new/README.md

 - `npm start` – Start the production server.

 The API endpoint `/api/library` supports `GET`, `POST`, and `DELETE`.
 Additional item routes under `/api/library/[id]` allow updating or removing records. `/api/export/[id]` can export a record as JSON, plain text, or Markdown.

+Set the `DATABASE_URL` environment variable to your Neon PostgreSQL connection string before running the server.